Date of Degree

 Classification, Clubfoot, Developing World, Machine Learning, Point-of-care, Talipes

 Copyright 2013 Amanda Marie De Hoedt

 De Hoedt, Amanda Marie.
 "Clubfoot Image Classification."
-Master's thesis, University of Iowa, 2013.
+MS (Master of Science) thesis, University of Iowa, 2013.